|

 is allowed to external.
 For preventing unnecessary output set up

-the OUTPUT.
-Make the user chain. #
+Make the user chain.

 iptables -N eth-out